OnFireTurki/KFUPMSectionsSearcher/README.md

 6 / 26 / 2022

 # TODO - Which I Didn't complete
-* Send nofifcations when a section open, or it's possible to join the wait list
+* Send notifications when a section open, or it's possible to join the wait list
 * completeing the filtering part.
 By adding more options [Time, Days, ... ]
 * Auto registration of courses